 Alongside the eligibility codes, (under two, two, three or four year olds) a provider must acquire written consent from, or on behalf of, the parent/carer to be able to receive confirmation and future notifications from MKCC of the validity of the parent/carer eligibility codes.
-This written consent form is part of the Parental Contract which all funded children's parent/carer must sign at the beginning of the block in which their eligibility starts.
-Once a provider has received a signed parental contract each funding block, they should verify the eligibility codes on the eligibility checker on the provider portal, before entering the codes on the block actuals.
+This written consent form is part of the Parental Contract which all funded children's parent/carer must sign at the beginning of the block in which their eligibility start.

+Once a provider has received a signed parental contract each funding block, they should verify the eligibility codes on the eligibility checker on the provider portal, before entering the codes on the block task.
+Providers should be aware that a code must be verified on the Provider Portal before a child can take up the Working Parents entitlement.

-The eligibility checker on the provider portal will confirm the eligibility of the eligibility coesto allow a provider to offer the funded places for the eligible under two, two, three or four year olds.
+The eligibility checker on the provider portal will confirm the eligibility of the eligibility codes to allow a provider to offer the funded places for the eligible under two, two, three or four year olds.